JiFish/Storyteller/commands.md

 (Only available for some books.)

     !spellbook [page] Read your spellbook.
 [Page] can be a number; or it can be one of the four spell types: combat, self, object and utility; or the word all to see every spell.
 (Warning: using all will result in a long post.)
-    !cast <spell name> Cast the spell !
+    !cast <spell name> Cast the spell <spell name>!
 Magic points will be deducted and stats effects applied where appropriate.
     !cast <spell name> [name] <skill> <stamina> Some spell require a combat target.
 These 3 values work the same as the !fight command.

 Examples